migalmoreno/nx-tailor/README.md

        (tailor:main '(modus-operandi . modus-vivendi))
        (tailor:themes
         (list
+         (make-instance 'tailor:user-theme
-         (make-theme 'modus-operandi
+                        :name 'modus-operandi
                         :background-color "white"
                         :on-background-color "black"
                         :primary-color "#093060"
                         :secondary-color "#dfdfdf"
                         :on-secondary-color "#f0f0f0"
                         :accent-color "#8f0075"
                         :on-accent-color "#005a5f"
                         :font-family "Iosevka")
+         (make-instance 'tailor:user-theme
-         (make-theme 'modus-vivendi
+                        :name 'modus-vivendi
                         :dark-p t
                         :background-color "black"
                         :on-background-color "white"
                         :primary-color "#c6eaff"
                         :secondary-color "#323232"
                         :on-secondary-color "#a8a8a8"
                         :accent-color "#afafef"
                         :on-accent-color "#a8a8a8"
                         :font-family "Iosevka")))))

 Where `tailor:tailor-mode` slots include:

 -   **`auto-p` (default: `nil`):** if `:time` or `t`, it will set the theme based on the time of the day.
 If `:gtk`, it will apply it based on the current GTK theme (specifically, it will check the `GTK_THEME` variable).
 -   **`light-theme-threshold` (default: `(* 6 60 60)`):** if `auto-p` is set to `:time` or `t`, this indicates the number of seconds after midnight when the light theme should be applied.
 -   **`dark-theme-threshold` (default: `(* 21 60 60)`):** if `auto-p` is set to `:time` or `t`, this indicates the number of seconds after midnight when the dark theme should be applied.
--   **`main`:** if `auto-p` is `nil`, this takes a symbol with the theme ID to be selected at browser startup.
+-   **`main`:** if `auto-p` is `nil`, this takes a symbol with the theme name to be selected at browser startup.
 Otherwise, it can take a cons pair of the form `(LIGHT-THEME .
-DARK-THEME)` for the corresponding light/dark theme IDs to be picked from the `themes` list when applying `auto-p` logic.
+DARK-THEME)` for the corresponding light/dark theme names to be picked from the `themes` list when applying `auto-p` logic.
 If no `main` is supplied, the first non-`:dark-p` theme from `themes` will be chosen as the light theme and the first `:dark-p` theme from `themes` as the dark theme.
--   **`themes`:** a list of `theme:theme` themes, each consisting of a mandatory symbol ID and the set of theme attributes as per the `theme:theme` constructor.
+-   **`themes`:** a list of `user-theme` themes, each consisting of a mandatory symbol name and the set of theme attributes as per the `theme:theme` constructor.

 That's all you need for the extension to work.
 To see it take effect, simply invoke the `load-theme` command and you'll see the theme change on the fly.